benunah-mat/Adaptive-Degradation-Modelling/README.md

 - Maintenance decisions should be based on **acceptable risk levels**
 - Uncertainty must be explicitly modeled in degradation processes

-This moves beyond traditional predictive maintenance by treating the system as a **dynamic digital twin**, rather than a static prediction model.
 ---

 ## Key Features